sid620/CC-Assignment-1/readMe.md

                2. ClassName -`GetLines`
                3. InputDirectory - Directory containing the database files
                4. Output Directory - This directory is created by the code.
 A file is generated named as "part-r-00000" among other files which has the word and the filenumbers,lineNumbers and positionNumbers ALONG WITH THE TEXT for that line.
-               5. PositionString (args[2]) - This contains the position string for that word obtained from the previous file.
-The server will read the file generated in previous step in a single String and will truncate the {word} and TAB.
-The rest of the string is passed as a single argument as the third argument to this jar
+               5. SearchWord File Path (args[2]) - This is the path to the directory that contains the output of the previous map reduce job.
          1. Search a Phrase
             - Two Processes will have to be run one after the other.\
             The first process searches the phrase using the index file.\